vkucukcakar/lemp-stack-compose/README.md

 ## Usage

-### Simple usage example
-	$ docker-compose pull
-	$ docker-compose up -d

-### Production example
+### Initial startup
-	$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml pull
+	$ docker-compose -f docker-compose.yml -f sites/example.com.yml up -d

+### Starting the server
-	$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
+	$ docker-compose -f docker-compose.yml -f sites/example.com.yml start

+### Adding domain names
+	$ ./add.sh

+## Compatibility

+In v2.0.0, Compose configuration file (yml) structure changed, example.com.yml separated from the main file.
+Compose file version is also upgraded but sticked with 2.4 because of "extends" keyword and "service_healthy" condition in "depends_on".
+Server directory structure is not changed and Compose configuration directives are nearly the same.
+Previously created container configuration (nginx, php, etc.) files in /configurations are also compatible as they are related with images.

 ## Caveats

 * You may encounter some problems with starting containers in correct order with "restart: always".
   That's why I have used "restart: on-failure" in the example.
-  The initial start on reboot can be achieved with a cron job by using docker-compose alternatively:
+  The start on reboot can be achieved with a cron job by using docker-compose alternatively:
-  @reboot root cd /path/to/lemp-stack-compose && docker-compose -f docker-compose.yml -f docker-compose.prod.yml start
+  @reboot root cd /lemp && docker-compose -f docker-compose.yml -f sites/example.com.yml start

-* Currently, no mail server is included in the configuration as vkucukcakar/postfix is under development.
+* Currently, no mail server is included in the configuration, please add your favorite one to the commented section in docker-compose.yml.